-We are given a network which is controlled by a (logically) centralized software (the so-called controller) which communicates forwarding rule updates to the switches (the nodes), over an asynchronous but reliable channel.
-Due to this asynchrony, we require the controller to send out simultaneous updates only to a "safe" subset of nodes: the correctness of the network configuration is always preserved independently of the order in which these updates take effect at the switches.
-Only after these updates have been confirmed (acked), the next subset is updated.
+We are given a network which is controlled by a (logically) centralized software (the so-called controller) that communicates forwarding rule updates to the switches (the nodes), over an asynchronous but reliable channel.
+The controller is responsible to manage and update the routes taken by the network flows.